SEARCH WEBSITE

 Within a creative and supportive environment of performance-based training, you will have the opportunity to work in a number of full-scale productions in technical and creative roles.

-On completion, you will be a highly skilled and motivated creative performer that is ready for the workplace.
+On completion, you will be a highly skilled and motivated creative performer who is ready for the workplace.

 You will develop a wide range of skills, all of which will be contextualised by studies in dramatic literature, theatre history and drama theory.